LucasBorboleta/Baltek/docs/Design.md

   - unselectBall() as reaction to "click"
   - unselectFootballer( {ix:? ; iy:?} ) as reaction to "click"
   - selectBox( {ix:? , iy:?} ) as reaction to "click"

+## Model

+Attributes

+- Field as a rectangular grid of Square
+- 2 Teams of 6 Footballers
+- Ball
+- activeTeam
+- match, round, turn, move ?

+Creating

+- Field
+- Square
+- Footballer
+- Team
+- Ball

+Positioning
+- Field::clear
+- Square::clean
+- Square::setFootballer
+- Square::setBall

+Enabling
+- Footballer::enableSelection(condition)
+- Footballer::enableKick (condition)
+- Footballer::enableRun (condition)
+- Ball::enableSelection(condition)
+- Square::enableSelection(condition)
+- Move::enableSprint(condition)
+- Turn::enableConfirm(condition)
+- Turn::enableCancel(condition)

+Selecting

+- Footballer::select(condition)
+- Ball::selection(condition)
+- Square::select(condition)
+- Move::selectSprint(condition)
+- Turn::confirm()
+- Turn::cancel()

+Cloning

+* Model::cloneStructure
+* Model::cloneState

+Querying

+## Using the Model

+- The Presenter creates an Engine
+  * The Engine creates the Engine Model
+  * The Engine builds the structure of the Engine Model
+- The Presenter creates an UI Model
+- The Presenter requests the UI Model to clone the structure of the Engine Model
+- The Presenter registers itself as Observer of Engine Model
+- The Agent can be:
+  - Local UI Agent
+  - Remote UI Agent
+  - Local IA Agent
+  - Remote IA Agent
+- The UI Model can display:
+  - The actual Engine Model
+  - The move being evaluated by some Agent (UI or IA, local or remote)
+  - A switch might enable or disable the display of the opponent thinking, in case the opponent is remote or/and IA.
+- The Presenter creates an Agent0 associated to Team0
+- The Presenter registers itself as Observer of Agent0
+- The Presenter creates an Agent1 associated to Team1
+- The Presenter registers itself as Observer of Agent1
+- The Presenter requests the Engine update
+  - The Engine updates the state of the Engine Model
+  - The Presenter requests the UI Model to clone the state of the Engine Model
+- The User selects some UI item
+  - The UI Model notifies the Presenter
+  - The Presenter filters UI Model selection and transforms it as a selection on the Engine Model
+  - The Presenter requests the Engine update
+- The Agent0 selects something
+  - The Agent0 notifies each of its observers, which is the Presenter
+  - The Presenter filters notification  and transforms it as a selection on the Engine Model
+  - The Presenter requests the Engine update